A Unicorn Called Rachael: Biblical Allegory in Blade Runner 2049: Part I

 In the bleak, dystopian Los Angeles of 2049, world-weary denizens shuffle into work stations under dreary skies, stormdrains swirl with their faded memories, and they live transfixed by artificial holograms dancing to their hopeless dreams.
 No place or time could be more in famished of memory, dream, and hope.
 In fact, phony advertising wouldn’t hold the thrall it does were it not buttressed by a shitty world that keeps us moth-drawn to the pretty neon.
 This goes for future Los Angeles as well as our own lives.

 Enter Agent K, a blade runner in his own right who carries out his brutal work in the tradition of Rick Deckard, stands stolidly through dressdowns by a hard-ass Lieutenant Joshi, and comes home to a cherubic AI hologram aptly named Joi, whose sole task it is to make K feel…special.
 Holographic steak.
 Light your smoke?
 How was your day?
 You’d hardly know it’s a task.
 And maybe it isn’t.
-All the conundrums of the Spike Jonze film Her our Blade Runner 2049 simply takes for granted.
+Every conundra of the Spike Jonze film Her our Blade Runner 2049 simply takes for granted.
 And this leaves the audience to imagine what premiums people are willing to pay just to be told in so many sweet nothings that they matter to someone.
 What is something like that worth?
 To be special?
 Evidently a lot.
 And perhaps onliness resonates all the more to numbered, prefab drones slaving in the ninth circle.
 To paraphrase Lieutenant Joshi: we’re all just looking for something real.
 Even when it’s not.

 This humble writer believes Joi’s love is as real as yours and mine.
 But that’s just me.

 Following the discovery of a burial plot while on assignment, a quiet identity war begins to rage in Agent K (in his soul?) over the fierce legitimacy of memory amid the existential void.
 The plot picks up when Agent K begins to suspect some of his own memories might be real ones, that he might have been born, raised, or be a miracle hybrid offering hope to untold millions.
 And right here we see where films typically place viewers into the cockpit of a hero for their dose of self-centered megalomania, as oracle after oracle drips the honeysweet nectar that they have all the makings of the indispensible man.
 Oracles incessantly tell Neo his calling as “The One.”
 The eldritch Fremen insisted to Paul Atreides that he was their hopeful advent.
 Omens read Perseus as divine, so gorgons beware!
-And as the hero drinks it all in, we tipple on it with him facing every headwind.
+And as the hero drinks it all in, we tipple on it as he faces down every headwind.
 And like Christ, as the hero rises we rise for having believed in him.
-Hero high.
+Heroic high.

 And yet Blade Runner 2049 shatters the mold by letting us down late in the game that our man never was the hero of the story.
 He’s an aside.
 A pawn.
 An engineered nobody.
 Before this tumble the film carries us along that oh-so-obvious path to give us every indication that Agent K is our One, and his notional uniqueness only compounds as it finds an ally in Joi’s endless faith.
 And elated Joi even insists K take a human name to mint his uniqueness; Joe.
 But later, in classic Philip K. Dick style, a resistance leader cruelly unplugs that vain delusion leaving the hero to be someone else and K to simply be K, now minus his beaming Joi to console him in her tiny nook of warmth.
 For me, K’s sinking realization drove home the hardest when a rain-sodden K, rived of Joi and his messianic hopes trudges over a bridge to be greeted by the eerie, towering hologram of his former romance arrayed in her most generic consumer format.
 Joi, the font of his special wishes, coquets him and affectionately calls him a “Joe.”
 Just like she calls every other unspecial passerby.
 The film never reveals whether or not Joi was sincere or merely fulfilling a directive, yet this encounter halts K, strips him of the pretty lie he paid for all this time and the gates of hope slam shut.